FIN-005: Extension and Collection of Credit

 The University department with the responsibility for billing, management, collection and reporting of student receivables.
 SFS is also responsible to act as the University’s agent for receivables assigned to collection agencies or credit reporting bureaus.

-The Write-off Committee meets on a quarterly basis to review receivable balances proposed for write-off by billing departments, Central AR, and SFS to ensure that due diligence procedures have been completed.
+The Write-off Committee meets on a quarterly basis to review receivable balances proposed for write-off by billing departments, Central Accounts Receivable, and Student Financial Services (SFS) to ensure that due diligence procedures have been completed.
 The Write-off Committee approves or disapproves write-offs based on the facts and circumstances of each account.
-The Write-off Committee is comprised of the University Comptroller or his designee, the Assistant Vice President for Student Financial Services or his designee, and other appointed Finance and SFS staff.
+The Write-off Committee is comprised of the Assistant Vice President for Financial Operations or designee, the Assistant Vice President for Student Financial Services or designee, and other appointed Finance and SFS staff.

-The Office of the University Comptroller and Student Financial Services have responsibility for the management, reporting, and collection of University accounts receivable (except for gift pledge receivables which are managed through University Advancement, and sponsored programs receivables which are managed through the Office of Sponsored Programs (OSP)).
+Financial Reporting and Operations and Student Financial Services (SFS) have responsibility for the management, reporting, and collection of University accounts receivable (except for gift pledge receivables which are managed through University Advancement, and sponsored programs receivables which are managed through the Office of Sponsored Programs (OSP)).
 As a state agency, the University applies the Commonwealth of Virginia's policies, standards, and limitations to all accounts receivable transactions, regardless of the source of funds.
 The University's procedures are based on the Commonwealth Accounting Policies and Procedures (CAPP) Manual, which is published by the Virginia Department of Accounts (DOA) to provide guidance on the application of accounting policies, procedures and systems pursuant to Section 2.2-803 of the Code of Virginia.

 The following requirements are designed to minimize past due (delinquent) accounts receivable and the write-off of uncollectible balances:

 Whenever possible and practical, billing departments should require payment at or before the time goods or services are provided to students, faculty, staff or other customers.
 However, University departments can be authorized to extend credit to faculty, staff, students, and other customers for the goods and services they provide.
-Prior to extending credit to faculty, staff, students, or other customers, University departments must obtain approval from the Office of the University Comptroller in accordance with the University’s credit and collections procedures (hyperlink to come later).
+Prior to extending credit to faculty, staff, students, or other customers, University departments must obtain approval from the Financial Reporting and Operations in accordance with the University’s credit and collections procedures.
 By extending credit, the billing department is assuming the risk of nonpayment by the customer and will absorb the cost of any uncollected revenues or bad debt expense.

 Credit and Collection:

-Any University department that issues credit and handles collection of accounts receivable must follow applicable laws and regulations related to credit and collections including, but not limited to:
+Any University department that is authorized to issue credit and handles collection of accounts receivable must follow applicable laws and regulations related to credit and collections including, but not limited to:

 - Virginia Debt Collection Act, Code of Virginia, Sections 2.2-4800 through 4809;